Menton Cote Dazur, France Travel Guide

 Service is included ("service compris") in the bill.
 A small extra tip (€1-€5 or rounding up) for good service is a gesture of appreciation.
 Tear bread, do not cut it, and place it on the table next to your plate.
 Keep your hands above the table when dining.
 Drinking wine with meals is common; ordering only water is also perfectly fine.

 It is generally fine to photograph public spaces and landmarks.
-Always ask permission before photographing individuals, for kids especially.
+Always ask permission before photographing individuals, especially children.
 Some museums or private properties may prohibit photography.
 Avoid discussing money, politics, or religion, especially with strangers, as these are sensitive topics.
 Be mindful of noise levels in public.

 Upon booking accommodation or tours, directly confirm access with the provider, detailing your personal needs.